zxmlab/FaceTrack-AOI/README.md

   - `ffpyplayer` (for GUI)
 - **Pre-trained Model**: `shape_predictor_68_face_landmarks.dat` (Dlib)

-All required libraries can be installed via `pip`, and the model can be downloaded from the official Dlib repository.
+All required libraries can be installed via `pip` or 'conda', and the model can be downloaded from the official Dlib repository.
+For 'conda' installation instructions, please refer to the "Installation" section.

 ## Input and Output Formats